SHOWING 1 - 1 OF 1 RESULTS

-Parents of children enrolled in special education should hand-carry copies of all pertinent school and medical documents, to include their children’s Individualized Education Program (IEP) and current testing and evaluation reports, to provide to the new school.
+Parents of children enrolled in special education should hand-carry copies of all pertinent school and medical documents, to include their children’s Individualized Education Program (IEP), current testing, and evaluation reports, to provide to the new school.

-It is helpful if parents call the Ft.
-Stewart School Superintendent’s office in advance of their arrival so we can plan for a smooth transition to our schools.
+It is helpful if parents call the Fort Stewart School Superintendent’s office in advance of their arrival to plan for a smooth transition.

 School Age Services (ages 3 through 21 years)

-The Domestic Dependent Elementary and Secondary Schools (DDESS) provide special education at Ft.
-Stewart.
+The Domestic Dependent Elementary and Secondary Schools (DDESS) provide special education at Fort Stewart.